Zenith Model 12-S-471 Console Radio (1940)

 The Wavemagnet appears at lower left in the rear view:

 Hanging from a terminal screw is a round green paper tag with instructions for connecting an external antenna.
-The rear photo also provides a look at the ample 12-inch speaker.
-Combined with push-pull audio, this speaker provides powerful, room-filling sound.

 Even the tube shields were painted to match the hammered gold chassis color, a feature shared by my Zenith 6-J-230 tombstone.